chmduquesne/chmd.fr/lighttpd-external-auth.chmd.fr/index.md

   cannot login as "Guest", but you can do it as "VIP".
 * [demo 3](/demo3): Before trying this one, you should [logout](https://login.chmd.fr/?logout=true), because no access control will performed.
-Then come back and visit the demo.
+Then come back and visit the link.
 Before accessing it, you will be presented with a nice login page that actually performs some openid/oauth checks.